 - Swiss cheese

 This fun meat pocket recipe remind me of a yummy empanada (like these air fryer cuban empanadas).
 They are pockets full of goodness – at least that’s how I like to describe them!
-Another term I’ve heard used for these are ‘Reuben rolls’
+Another term I’ve heard used for these are ‘Reuben rolls.’
+By the way, there is a restaurant in Milwaukee called Mader’s that makes THE BEST reuben rolls!

 If you want to make these pockets a bit more kid-friendly, you could always swap the cheese or play around with the fillings to see what you kids like!
 Not all kids love Swiss cheese, so maybe try turkey and cheddar – have some fun!